ilobmirt/DJGPP_CONTAINER/README.md

 ---
 ### Image builds:

-The image for the container resides either here on github or on docker.
-Images are built every Monday at midnight.
-You can use these images by first importing them
+The image is built every Monday at midnight and pushed to both Github and Docker.
+You would get them by doing the following

 **Github Repository**
 ```